EGE-Group-Concordia-University/howtos/howtos/JupyterHub/install_user_kernel.md

 ### Add environment variables
 The file `kernel.json` defines how the virtual environment is linked with JupyerHub.
 More in depth information on this file can be found [here](https://jupyter-client.readthedocs.io/en/stable/kernels.html#kernel-specs).

-Among others, environmetn variable can be added by speciying a dictionary `env` of environment variables to set when the kernel is loaded.
+Among others, environment variable can be added by specifying a dictionary `env` of environment variables to set when the kernel is loaded.
 For example:
 ```
 {
  "argv": [